-Wheelchair Heats/Competing Alone
+Wheelchair Heats/Running Alone

-If two or more seated athletes have entered the competition in the same distance (regardless of gender), the seated athletes shall race in a separate heat from the footed athletes.
-Otherwise, if only one seated athlete is competing in the distance, the seated athlete shall be permitted to race in the same heat as footed athletes; however, they will be scored separately.
+If two or more seated athletes have entered competition in the same event, the seated athletes shall race in a separate heat from the footed athletes.
+Otherwise, if only one seated athlete has entered an event, the seated athlete shall be permitted to race in the same heat as footed athletes.
+If only one footed athlete enters the event, the games committee has the authority to decide if the seated athlete will score in the footed event or if the seated athlete will score as a separate event.
+This should be determined in advance and shared with all appropriate parties.
+If more than one seated athlete enters the event they should be competed & scored as their own event.
+Scoring of any event involving a seated athletes is per the guidance below.